userbradley/documentation.breadnet.co.uk/docs/certifications/cka/cka-1.md

 We are then able to post this to the endpoint.

-As you can see from the manifest file, we dont have any target pods, this is because it's applied to the pod via the API
+As you can see from the manifest file, we don't have any target pods, this is because it's applied to the pod via the API

 ```shell
 curl --header "Content-Type:application/json" --request POST --data '{"apiVersion": "v1","kind": "Binding","metadata": {"name": "nginx"},"target": {"apiVersion": "v1","kind": "Node","name": "node02"}}' https://$SERVER/api/v1/namespaces/$NAMESPACE/pods/$PODNAME/binding/